SteveRodrigue/ArkhamHorrorAnalytics/README.md

 ## Known issues

 - There's surely bugs.
-- Not a lot of feature.
+- Not a lot of features.
-- Sub-optimal code in many places.
+- Sub-optimal Python code.
 - When a deck is deleted, the script always tries to fetch it (Example: deck id 8).

+## Side Notes

+The current version of the script, with everything in cache (not initial run) will take less than 15 minutes.